ivanvanderbyl/template-node-typescript/README.md

 ### Provides:

-- TypeScript 3.7
+- TypeScript 3.9
+- Jest
+- Prettier
 - Decent TS config (targeting `es2017`)
 - Scripts for building, testing, debugging `yarn dev`, `yarn spec`, `yarn debug`
 - VSCode launch config for debugging
-- Mocha + Chai
 - Default entry point in [index.ts]()
 - TSConfig configured to use latest features (`esnext`) and target recent Node.js
-- Prettier config
+- Google Cloud Build config to deploy to Cloud Run on push
 - **No opinions about what you will build next**